 - Land Value reflects the expected sale price of the land as if it was bare, with no improvements.

-Council has prepared information in the form of commonly asked questions and answers below to help you understand the rating valuation process.
+We've prepared information in the form of commonly asked questions and answers to help you understand the rating valuation process.

 The law restricts the maximum of all uniform charges to 30% of the Council’s total income from rates so the balance of the rates has to be charged some other way.
 That way is through the use of rates that are based on the valuation of a property.
 In the Horowhenua’s case, the rates are set on the basis of the Land Value for the General Rate while the Land Transport (Roading) Rate and Urban Stormwater Rate are based on the Capital Value.